ml-struct-bio/cryodrgn/README.md

                         Activation (default: relu)
 ```

-For homogeneous reconstruction, run `cryodrgn abinit_homo`.

 ## Contact

-Please submit any bug reports, feature requests, or general usage feedback as a github issue, or start a github discussion!
+Please submit any bug reports, feature requests, or general usage feedback as a github issue, or post in the Google Group: https://groups.google.com/g/cryodrgn.